padogrid/bundle-none-app-simulator/README.md

 ## Use Case

 The Data Feed Simulator publishes numerical data computed by a set of equations.
-By adding noise (jitter) to the computed values, you can produce simulated for real-world applications.
-There are a number of useful data feeds are included in this bundle.
-You can customize them or introduce your own equations generate data that meet your application requirements.
+By adding noise (jitter) to the computed values, you can produce simulated data for real-world applications.
+There are a number of useful data feeds included in this bundle.
+You can customize them or introduce your own equations to generate based on your application requirements.

 ![Igloo](images/igloo.png)